univention/univention-keycloak-app/README.md

 # App/Documentation updates

-The script update-appcenter-test.sh can be used to build and upload the files from the repo for the latest test app center app version
+The script update-appcenter-test.sh can be used to build and upload the files from the repository for the latest test app center app version
 1. update changelog
 1. run update-appcenter-test.sh
 1. update docker image names (appcenter test)
 1. run keycloak product tests (errata_update and release_update == public)
 1. release the documentation:
    * see below
 1. release the app:
    * go to omar
    * run TODO
 1. check release app (currenty manual testing)

 After the release we need to create a new "test" version in the appcenter for our tests.
 1. create another app version in the test appcenter
 1. update `Version` in `app/ini`
 1. run `update-appcenter-test.sh`